kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 * Add a configuration mechanism that enables a cluster admin to specify a `ResourceMapping`.
 * Extend `workload.NewInfo` to apply the resource mapping when computing the resources needed to admit the workload immediately after it applies `dropExcludedResources`.
-* Optionally extend the status information for non-admitted workloads to make the full set of transformed resources directly observable.
+* Extend the `Status` field of Workload to make the transformed resources directly observable.

 ### User Stories (Optional)